fastlane/fastlane/README.md

 If you are familiar with the command line and Ruby, install `fastlane` yourself:

     sudo gem install fastlane

+The initial installation might take a few minutes without showing any output.

 Make sure, you have the latest version of the Xcode command line tools installed: